arief360x/demo-LearnGithub/README.md

 # Demo
-This repo is to learn git's in n out
+This repo is to learn git's in n out.